microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 docker run -p 8585:8080 -it --rm quay.io/microcks/microcks-uber:latest
 ```

-Then, you'll need to [import the content](/documentation/guides/usage/importing-content) our [`stateful-cart-openapi.yaml`](../stateful-cart-openapi.yaml) OpenAPI specification to follow-up explanations in next sections.
+Then, you'll need to [import the content](/documentation/guides/usage/importing-content) our [`stateful-cart-openapi.yaml`](../stateful-cart-openapi.yaml) OpenAPI specification to follow-up explanations in the next sections.

 ## 1. Concepts

-When configuring staful mocks in Microcks, you'll require or need those useful concepts:
+When configuring stateful mocks in Microcks, you'll require or need those useful concepts:

 * The `SCRIPT` dispatcher will be mandatory as it will hold your persistence logic (see the [Script explanations](/documentation/explanations/dispatching/#script-dispatcher)),
 * The `store` is a an implicit service that is available within scripts.
 It allows you to persist state within a simple Key/Value store.
-Key and values are simple strings you may process and manage the way you want.
+Keys and values are simple strings you may process and manage the way you want.
 Check the some examples in [common use-cases](/documentation/explanations/dispatching/#common-use-cases) for scripts,
-* The `requestContext` is a request scoped context that allows passing content to [response templates](/documentation/references/templates),
+* The `requestContext` is a request-scoped context that allows passing content to [response templates](/documentation/references/templates),
 * Finally, the templating [Context Expressions](/documentation/references/templates/#context-expression) can be very useful to reuse persisted (or computed) information to mock responses!

 > 🚨 One important thing to notice when using **stateful capabilities** in Microcks is that state is not persisted forever.
-The values you'll register in the `store` are subsject to a Time-To-Live period.
+The values you'll register in the `store` are subject to a Time-To-Live period.
 This duration is customizable with a default value of 10 seconds.

 > 🚨 A second important thing to notice when using **stateful capabilities** in Microcks is that the `store` is scoped to an API.
 This means that it is shared between the different operations of the same API but not available to other APIs.
 You cannot write in a store within an API context and read from the same store from another API.

 We'll use all those concepts together with our [`stateful-cart-openapi.yaml`](../stateful-cart-openapi.yaml) specification.
 Please use this OpenAPI file as a reference for the next sections.
-In each in every section, we'll put the light on the specification details that allow enabling statefulness in mocks.
+In each section, we'll highlight the specification details that enable statefulness in mocks.

 ## 2. Retrieving state

-In our shopping cart use-case, the first operation to consider is `GET /cart` that application must use to get the status of a specific customer cart.
+In our shopping cart use case, the first operation to consider is `GET /cart`, which the application must use to get the status of a specific customer cart.
 In our sample, the customer identifier is provided as a request header named `customerId`.
 We want to use Microcks' stateful store to retrieve the cart items stored under a key `<customierId>-items` and compute the cart total price.

 Using a `SCRIPT` dispatcher, we can write the following [Groovy](https://groovy-lang.org/) script to do so: